CIfA Approved Training and CPD

 If you would like further information please contact Anna at approvedcpd [at] archaeologists.net

 Advertising your courses with CIfA

-The Jobs Information Service & Training (JIST) is the most comprehensive source of information about work and training opportunities in archaeology and related disciplines.
-It is available to CIfA members, free of charge and non-members or Institutions, for a fee.
-It is a weekly jobs bulletin that includes adverts placed directly by employers and all archaeological, heritage, research and training opportunities that appear in the national press and specialist journals during that week.
+Our weekly Jobs Information Service & Training (JIST) bulletin is the most comprehensive source of information about work and training opportunities in archaeology and related disciplines.
+It is available to CIfA members free of charge and non-members or Institutions for a fee.
+It includes adverts placed directly by employers and all archaeological, heritage, research and training opportunities that appear in the national press and specialist journals during that week.

 Historic England is leading the development of apprenticeships in Historic Environment practice.
-If you are interested in finding out more about becoming a training provider for these please see their page or contact Michael McBratney, their Heritage Apprenticeships Manager at Michael.McBratney [at] HistoricEngland.org.uk
+Click here to find out more or contact their Heritage Apprenticeships Manager at Michael.McBratney [at] HistoricEngland.org.uk

 The NVQ in Archaeological Practice level 3 was developed by and is available through CIfA to everyone working in archaeology, on a paid or a voluntary basis, or anyone seeking to develop a career in archaeology who can gather appropriate evidence and helps to demonstrate that they have particular set of skills, competencies or experience which will be of benefit when applying for jobs, promotion or CIfA accreditation at Practitioner (PCIfA) grade.

 Take a look at successful NVQ3 candidates talking about the scheme

 For more information about NVQs email anna.welch [at] archaeologists.net